louise3112/louise3112/README.md

 📫   If you want to get in touch, drop me a message via [LinkedIn](https://www.linkedin.com/in/lcuthbertson3112/)

+## Other Projects I Have Contributed To
+- [Children of the Bookcase](https://github.com/samuel-williams-ed/Escape_Game): A 3D, first-person escape room style puzzle game, built using C# and Unity for our CodeClan 2 week Capstone project.

 <!--
 **louise3112/louise3112** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.